South Sudan country profile

 Government and rebels agreed to attend peace talks in Ethiopia in 2014, and a deal was finally signed under threat of UN sanctions for both sides in August 2015.

-Mr Machar eventually returned from exile to be sworn in as first vice president of a new unity government under Mr Kiir in April 2016.
-However he was sacked months later after renewed conflict.
+Mr Machar returned from exile to be sworn in as first vice president of a new unity government in April 2016, but was sacked a few months later after renewed conflict.

 Media freedom is fragile in South Sudan, where armed groups, weak legal institutions and political pressures undermine free reporting.